J-Kiri/J-Kiri/README.md

 ## ✨ Fun Fact

-When I'm not coding or soldering circuits, you might find me exploring game development or lost in a good book about algorithms. 📖
+When I'm not coding or soldering circuits, you might find me exploring game development, producing songs or lost in a good book. 📖

 Thanks for stopping by!
 Feel free to fork, star, or drop me a message.
 Happy coding! 😊